 The government requires this in order to keep track of your parent’s lifetime gift tax exclusion.
 That’s where many people get confused.
 But the rules are pretty straight forward.
 Let’s break it down.

 How Does the Lifetime Gift Tax Exclusion Work?

-What is the Gift Tax Exclusion for 2019?
+What Is the Gift Tax Exclusion for 2020?

 It’s important to note, however, that the lifetime gift tax exclusion wasn’t always that high.
 It rose dramatically following the signing of the Tax Cuts and Jobs Act (TCJA).
 Often known as the Trump Tax Plan, these tax cuts are scheduled to expire at the end of the year 2025.
 Nonetheless, some lawmakers are pushing to make them permanent.
 Still, political changes may impact provisions of this massive tax overhaul before then.
 So it’s important to keep track and seek the help of a financial advisor or tax professional when dealing with gift-tax matters.

 The IRS never taxes some specific transfers of cash or property regardless of amount.
 You can avoid gift taxes when making gifts toward the following:

 - Political organizations